panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 On the other side, `hero1 === hero2` evaluates to `false` because the operands `hero1` and `hero2` are different object instances.

-Interestingly `hero1` and `hero2` objects have the same content: both objects have one property `name` with the value `'Batman'`.
+Interestingly `hero1` and `hero2` objects have the same content: both have one property `name` with the value `'Batman'`.
 Still, even comparing objects of the same structure, `hero1 === hero2` evaluates to `false`.

 Referential equality is useful when you'd like to compare object references, rather than their content.
-However, in most of the situations, you'd like to compare the actual content of the objects: the properties and their values.

-Let's see how to compare objects for equality by their content.
+But in most of the situations you'd need to compare the actual content of the objects: the properties and their values.
+Let's see how to do that.

 ## 2. Manual comparison